 Since the mid 2000’s, unified communications within organizations of all industries has been increasingly popular, mostly because of just how effective they can be.
-Companies that have embraced multiple forms of unified communications are simply more productive than their competitors that don’t have or utilize collaboration solutions and strategies.
+Companies that have embraced multiple forms of unified communications are simply more productive than their competitors that do not have or utilize collaboration solutions and strategies.
 What’s shocking is that despite the success stories of major organizations within various industries, less than 50% of organizations have unified strategy solutions in place and fewer than 34% don’t even have a plan for the future.
-(2017 U.S. IT Services Report)

 Realistically, you’re probably already using at least one form of unified communication within your organization.
 The unified communication plans aren’t just a single facet of communication though.
 The term unified communications is dedicated to a set of products, solutions, applications, or processes ensuring thorough collaborations among members of a company.
 Let’s take a look at some of the more popular pieces of unified communication.